docksal/ci-agent/README.md

 #### Bitbucket

-This integration allows the agent to post a comment back to the provided Pull Request.
+This integration allows the agent to post build information back to Bitbucket:

+- Post sandbox and artifact URLs in a comment to the provided Pull Request
+- Post sandbox and artifact URLs via [Bitbucket Build Status API](https://blog.bitbucket.org/2015/11/18/introducing-the-build-status-api-for-bitbucket-cloud/).

 `BITBUCKET_TOKEN`